symmetric monoidal (∞,1)-category of spectra

 Let for a vector space , let be the tensor algebra (or free algebra) generated by .
 We may consider as the algebra of (non-commutative) polynomial functions on .
 The dual of is not a coalgebra, but in accordance with the fundamental theorem above, we may consider instead the colimit over a system of finite-dimensional coalgebras obtained by dualizing the system of finite-dimensional algebra quotients of and surjections between them (compare profinite completion), using the fact that the dual of a finite-dimensional algebra is a finite-dimensional coalgebra.
 Let be this colimit coalgebra, embedded in .
 The dual of the inclusion gives a map , and this restricts to a map .

 For finite-dimensional , there is an isomorphism , and we have the following result.

-If is finite-dimensional, then the composite exhibits as the cofree coalgebra on .
+If is finite-dimensional, then the composite exhibits as the cofree coalgebra over .